testofthings/toolsaf/documentation/Tools.md

 }
 ```

-Files can be saved e.g. by `curl` with following syntax where `<url>` is the service URL.
+Files can be saved e.g. by `curl` with the following syntax where `<url>` is the service URL.
 ```
 $ (echo "<url>"; curl -Li <url>) > <file-name>.http
 ```
-NOTE: The first line of the `.http` file must contain the pages URL starting with `https://` or `http://`.
-The second line must contain the requests status code.
+NOTE: The first line of the `.http` file must contain the page's URL starting with `https://` or `http://`.
+The second line must contain the request's status code.

 ### ZED attack proxy (ZAP)